alexdchiu/pirates-booty/docs/integrations.md

-(will list what kinds of data you'll need to integrate with outside of your application using anti-corruption layers (like weather, food, or stock price data)
+(will list what kinds of data you'll need to integrate with outside of your application using anti-corruption layers)

+## Title

+(simple list-
+'workout data by targeted area, etc'
+)